Heterocrossa ignobilis: Description

-The wingspan is about 16 mm.
-The head, palpi and thorax are grey mixed with brown and the abdomen is ochreous.
-The forewings are narrow and ochreous-grey densely irrorated (speckled) with fuscous.
-The basal patch is indicated by blackish scales.
-The hindwings are shining grey.
+Philpott described this species as follows:

+Philpott stated this species was likely related to H. canescens but that it could be distinguished as the male of H. ignobilis had quite different genital characteristics and also lacked the ochreous patch on costa of hindwing which can be found in H. canescens adult moths.

 Distribution

 This species is endemic to New Zealand.
 It has been collected in Canterbury.

 Biology and behaviour

 This species is on the wing in January.